fxoz/bot-mitigation-go/README.md

 A basic testing environment can be launched like so:

+- `pip install -r testing/requirements.txt`
 - `py testing/_server.py`
 - `go run .`

+To make sure that automated browsers like _Playwright Stealth_ are recognized as such, try `py testing/pw_stealth.py`

 ### High Performance Build